MCastegnaro/MCastegnaro/README.md

 ### Graduate
 - Bachelor's degree: Computer Science from the Centro Universitário União Dinâmica Cataratas - UDC;
-- Specialist: Software Engineering from the Federal Technological University of Paraná - UTFPR;
+- MBA: Software Engineering from the Federal Technological University of Paraná - UTFPR;
 - Specialist: Cybersecurity from the Federal Technological University of Paraná - UTFPR;
-- Specialist: Cumputional forenses - VincIT;
+- Specialist: Cumputional forenses from Innovation Center - UNICIV - VincIT;

 ### Experience
 Hello!
 My name is Matheus and I am passionate about technology and innovation.
 With a solid background in IT, I hold a Bachelor's degree in Computer Science, an MBA in Software Engineering, and a specialization in Cybersecurity.
 Currently, I am further enhancing my skills by pursuing a specialization in Digital Forensics.